 That’s not a wife.
 That’s a groupie who turned sour.

-The value of a wife is in her ability to submit even through difficulty.
+Wife’s Value?
+The wife‘s value is in her ability to submit even through difficulty.
 She has pre-qualified her husband’s leadership through character, not cosmetics.
 And because she chose him wisely, she stays loyal even when the storms hit.

 As for me, I was spiritually told: “This is your husband.
 Marry this man.
 Have his children.”